JeremyMcCormick/hps-eve/README.md

 The `-b` argument is used to specify a fixed B-field value for track propagation.
 For 2019 data, the value `1.034` can be used (notice the sign is flipped from the typical HPS convention).

-The `-v` switch specifies a verbosity level from 0 (no output) to 4 (very verbose output).
+The `-l` switch specifies a log level from 0 (no output) to 6 (very verbose output).

-The `-e` argument can be used multiple times to specify collections that Eve should completely ignore.
+The `-e` argument can be used multiple times to specify names of data collections that should be completely ignored.

 The `-c` argument specifies a cache dir for downloading detector files.
-You can typically leave this alone, and the directory `.cache` will be created in your current working directory.
+(By default, the directory `.cache` will be created in your current working directory.)

 Here is an example showing typical command line usage:

 ```
-./install/bin/hps-eve -v 2 -b 1.034 -e HodoscopeHits -e TrackerHitsECal -e HodoscopePreprocessedHits events.slcio
+./install/bin/hps-eve -l 2 -b 1.034 -e HodoscopeHits -e TrackerHitsECal -e HodoscopePreprocessedHits events.slcio
 ```

-This will run with verbose level 2 using a fixed B-field value of 1.034, excluding several collections, with data loaded from the file `events.slcio`.
+This will run with log level 2 using a fixed B-field value of 1.034, excluding several collections, with data loaded from the file `events.slcio`.